wondrousWebWorks/realm-of-rantarctica/README.md

 ##### User Story E

-*"As someone with a keen interest in statistics, I want the ability to view match statistics at the end of the match so that I can appreciate my level of performance and try to improve in future matches."*
+~~*"As someone with a keen interest in statistics, I want the ability to view match statistics at the end of the match so that I can appreciate my level of performance and try to improve in future matches."*~~

+**Not incorporated into the project due to time constraints.**

 ##### User Story F